sushma879/applications-using-java/README.md

 <b>problem statement-2 : </b> <br>
 We want to estimate the cost of painting a property.
 Interior wall painting cost is Rs.18 per sq.ft. and exterior wall painting cost is Rs.12 per sq.ft. <br>
+Take input as <br>
+1. Number of Interior walls <br>
+2. Number of Exterior walls <br>
+3. Surface Area of each Interior 4.
+Wall in units of square feet <br>
+Surface Area of each Exterior Wall in units of square feet <br> <br>

+If a user enters zero as the number of walls then skip Surface area values as User may don‘t want to paint that wall. <br>
 Example 1: <br>
 6
 3